mattfarrow1/mattfarrow1.github.io/_drafts/2017-07-28-not-the-same.md

 Over the years, we've noticed that sometimes stores and restaurants that we'd loved had closed in the intervening years between trips.
 Collectively, we'd go through a sort of grieving process – lamenting a restaurant or store's closing, sharing the memories we had of said establishment, maybe visiting the one that had replaced it, and commenting on how much things had changed.

 Recently, my father-in-law was down in Grapevine staying with us and mentioned that our favorite breakfast place, [Amore Breakfast](http://amorebreakfast.com), had moved.
-I thought their last location was great, so I pulled up their website to see where'd they'd relocated to.
+I thought their last location was great, so I pulled up their website to see where they'd relocated to.

 {: .center}
 ![amore closing]({{ site.url }}/img/amore-closing.jpeg)